celo-org/docs/blog/02-05-2023-integrating-ipfs-with-react/integrating-ipfs-with-react.md

 ---
-title: 'Decentralized Storage and Seamless User Experience: Integrating IPFS with React for Your ERC721 Smart Contract'
+title: "Decentralized Storage and Seamless User Experience: Integrating IPFS with React for Your ERC721 Smart Contract"
 description: This tutorial would guide you through the basics of IPFS and how you can integrate it in your React project
 authors:
   - name: Daniel Ogbuti
     title: Web3 Developer,
     url: https://github.com/dahnny
     image_url: https://github.com/dahnny.png
-tags: ["celo", "intermediate", "celosage","ipfs"]
+tags: ["celo", "intermediate", "celosage", "ipfs"]
 hide_table_of_contents: true
 slug: /tutorials/integrating-ipfs-with-react
 ---